StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 The philisophical differences between C++ and Rust involing copy and move semantics are very different.
 To summarize:

 - C++ copies variables by default.
-If a class/struct has implemented move semantics, the value will be moved if possible
+If a class/struct has implemented move semantics, the value will be moved if possible.
 - Rust moves (transfers ownership) by default.
 Custom types can implement `Copy` (implicit) and `Clone` (explicit) copy semantics.
+  - Rust primitive types implement `Copy` and `Clone`

 > See Also [References vs Borrowing](#references-vs-borrowing).